nualagr/readnreviewed/README.md

 This was a security flaw as it is possible to access someone's account by artifically creating the cookie using an account holder's username.
 After reading about user authentication it was decided that this was beyond the scope of this project due to time constraints.

+### EmailJS Security Concerns

+As the EmailJS User ID is loaded in the browser this could potentially allow a malicious user to make unwanted requests using that information.
+Reading throught the [EmailJS documentation](https://www.emailjs.com/faq/) and threads on [Stack Overflow](https://stackoverflow.com/questions/58791656/send-email-directly-from-javascript-using-emailjs) relating to this issue has not, as yet, provided a solution to this problem.
+For the present, to prevent the User ID from being accessible on every page, the script was moved to the block styles section of the Contact page.

 ##### back to [top](#table-of-contents)
 ---